Distance: 15 miles one way

 (A Best of the Best ride)

-This is one of my favorite rides, in part because it’s largely ignored, so I feel like it’s mine.
+This is one of my favorite rides, in part because it’s less well-known (and so less trafficked) than the nearby icons (Diablo, Hamilton).
 It has an absurdly pleasing profile: a mellow gently rolling warm-up through picturebook hobby farms, a just-long-enough, just-steep-enough stair-step climb up through dense woods, followed by a Best-of-the-Best descent that will make the hair on the back of your neck stand up.

 It’s one of a trio of East Bay rides that are similar in general contour: Palomares, Calaveras, and Morgan Territory.
 They’re all about-five-mile climbs, at first gentle, then moderate, up through pretty wooded canyons along creeks.
-To tell them apart: Palomares is the simplest and has the most manicured ambiance, Calaveras has no backside descent and has the best open hillside views, and Morgan Territory has the roughest and narrowest pavement and the best backside descent.
-Morgan Territory’s pavement is poor on the north side of the summit, which doesn’t bother the ascent but puts a damper on coming back down that way.
-If you’re just going to ride to the summit and back, do Calaveras.
+To tell them apart: Palomares is the simplest and has the most domesticated ambiance; Calaveras is the easiest (though none is Mt.
+Diablo hard), has no backside descent, has the best open hillside views, is the only one of the three that has great riding contiguous to it, and is ridable only on weekends (because of car traffic); and Morgan Territory has the roughest and narrowest pavement (though not as rough since a recent resurfacing), the best isolation, and the best backside descent.
+Morgan Territory’s pavement used to be poor on the north side of the summit, which didn’t bother the ascent but put a damper on coming back down that way.
+Thankfully, in recent days perhaps a third or one half of the north side has been resurfaced (Spring 2023—thanks, David) makes riding the north side of MTR as an out-and-back a real possibility.
+See details in Shortening the Ride below.
+If you’re riding on a weekend and are just going to ride to the summit and back, do Calaveras or MTR.
 If you want to climb to a summit, descend the back side, then turn around and ride back, do Palomares.
 And if you’re in for a bigger adventure (or a BART ride), do Morgan Territory.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Start at the intersection of Morgan Territory Rd. and Marsh Creek Rd.
 Roll for a few miles through said hobby farms.
 In about 4 miles you shift from hobby farm valley to a narrow creek canyon lined with pretty oak woods.
 A sign reads “one-lane road next 6 miles”—yum.
-The climb has a wonderful variety.
+The climb has a wonderful variety in the beginning.
 No pitch lasts longer than 100 ft.
 You never get bored or tired, and you’re deep in the trees so it’s shady and quiet and wonderful.
-If you meet more than one car, alert the media.
+The ups get steeper as you go, and the last 2+ miles is steady, fairly hard work.
+If you meet more than one or two cars, alert the media.

 There are a number of ways to get to and from this ride, none of them particularly easy.
 If you want to do a loop, you have two choices, both involving a lot of miles.
 1. The southwest loop, which I know (I’ll describe it from the end of the ride, but you can begin it anywhere), is to go R on Manning, R on Highland, R on Tassajara when Highland dead-ends, L and under 680 when Tassajara ends, R on Danville Blvd. to Main St. of Walnut Creek, R on Ygnacio Valley Rd. (it’s huge and the traffic is truly life-threatening—there are signs telling cyclists to ride on the sidewalk) for far too long, then R on Clayton Rd., which becomes Marsh Creek Rd., which leads to Morgan Territory Rd.
 Some of this is pleasant country riding through grassy hillocks and farms, and some of it is downright unpleasant.
 2. The loop I don’t know is to go the other way and loop back to the east and north: from Morgan Territory Rd. work you way over to Vasco Rd. and go L on Camino Diablo, which becomes Marsh Creek Rd.
-It looks good on a map, but I’ve been advised not to do it, so I pass that warning on to you.
+It looks good on a map, but I’ve been advised not to do it because the traffic is intense (see comment below).

 Adding miles: There’s nothing I’’m keen to ride near either end of this ride.
 You’re a few miles from the Mt.
 Diablo ride—Loop #1 above takes you almost past the front door.